Financial-Times/ft-origami/new-starter-guide/new-starter-to-origami.md

 ### Code repositories

 1. The public repositories are at [GitHub/Financial-Times](https://github.com/Financial-Times) on GitHub.
-The private ones are at [BitBucket](http://git.svc.ft.com/).
+There is some private FT code at [BitBucket](http://git.svc.ft.com/).
 Origami repositories should be public if at all possible.
-We also are looking into moving all private repositories onto GitHub.

 2. Ask the Origami team for access to the following:
   - The GitHub organisation Financial-Times
   - The `origami-core` & `origami-colloborators` on the GitHub organisation's teams.
-  - Granted admin access to BitBucket.

 3. If you haven't done so already, please set up [2-factor authentication](https://help.github.com/articles/about-two-factor-authentication/) for GitHub.